About Beverly Serrell

 Since 1979, Serrell & Associates has provided interpretive graphics, evaluation, and conceptual planning for exhibitions of all sizes and types of museums (see Clients).
 The Associates have included designers, other evaluators, exhibit developers, and editors on an as-needed basis.

-After years of many small and large projects, visitor studies, and publications (see Writings), S&A is moving in a new direction.
-The emphasis is now on mentoring, teaching, and sharing knowledge and discussions about research and practice with other museum professionals and museum studies students (see Workshops).
+After years of many small and large projects, visitor studies, and publications (see Writings), S&A is moving in a new direction: Beverly has retired!
+The emphasis is now on mentoring, teaching, and sharing knowledge and discussions about research and practice with other museum professionals and museum studies students.
+Work will only be for love, not money.